 Experts including CFR’s Thomas J. Bollyky have warned that bidding wars over vaccines lead to inequitable distribution and, ultimately, fail to eliminate the risk of new outbreaks.
 In a February 2021 op-ed, WHO Director General Tedros Adhanom Ghebreyesus echoed this, writing that leaving large swaths of the global population unprotected is “epidemiologically self-defeating.”
 However, there have been signs of increasing global cooperation: Group of Seven (G7) nations have committed billions of dollars toward equitable vaccine access, including $4 billion from the United States toward COVAX over the next two years; the UN Security Council also adopted a resolution on unhindered vaccine access in areas of armed conflict.

 Meanwhile, several new strains of the coronavirus are raising concerns among scientists and health officials about increased transmission, waning immunity in people already infected with COVID-19, and reduced effectiveness of vaccines that have already been developed.
 Pfizer, BioNTech, and Moderna are already developing booster shots to increase protection against the new strains.
-And in a promising sign ahead of Johnson & Johnson’s U.S. approval, the company reported its vaccine provides higher protection against these strains than initially thought.
+Ahead of U.S. approval for its vaccine, Johnson & Johnson reported that its shot provided higher protection against these strains in clinical studies than initially thought.

-On top of these challenges are the public’s concerns about sped-up vaccines.
-In a November 2020 poll by the Pew Research Center, roughly 40 percent of Americans surveyed said they would not get a coronavirus vaccine if it were available to them now.
+On top of these challenges are the public’s concerns about sped-up vaccines and side effects.
+In a February 2021 poll by the Pew Research Center, 30 percent of Americans surveyed said they would not get a coronavirus vaccine.
+Following the Johnson & Johnson pause, the majority of unvaccinated Americans polled said they were unwilling to get that vaccine.
 “We’ve not done a really good job of saying, ‘Here’s what happens if you get this vaccination and here’s what happens if you don’t’,” says Georges C. Benjamin, executive director of the American Public Health Association.
 “We’ve not married those two stories in a compelling way for a lot of people who are fundamentally hesitant.”

-The WHO lays out how vaccines protect against dozens of life-threatening diseases.
+The WHO explains how vaccines protect against dozens of life-threatening diseases.

-This CFR timeline looks at major epidemics since the start of the twentieth century.
+This timeline looks at major epidemics since the start of the twentieth century.

 Nathalie Bussemaker, Shivani Persaud, and Mia Speier contributed to this report.